 Recreational opportunities within the south region include trails, historic/cultural attractions, beaches/parks, scenic points, and others.
 These recreational opportunities include public and non-public facilities.
 Non-public facilities include those contained within lands identified as military installation (i.e., DoD).
 Access and use of these facilities within DoD lands is limited to installation personnel and their guests.
 Public recreational facilities are generally located on non-DoD lands or include public beaches and parks.
 Routes 5, 12, 2, 4, and 17 provide regional access to recreation opportunities within the South Region.
-Routes 2 and 4 run mostly along the coastline of the South Region, making them the top scenic vista routes of the island (refer to Figures 9.1-7 and 9.1-8).
+Routes 2 and 4 run mostly along the coastline of the South Region, making them the top scenic vista routes of the island.